 About Me

 Education: I'm currently a Ph.D.
 Student in Physics with an Astrophysics Concentration at the University of New Mexico.
-I completed my Bachelors of Science in Astronomy and Physics at the University of Arizona, with Honors in Astronomy, in May 2024.
+I completed my Bachelor of Science in Astronomy and Physics at the University of Arizona, with Honors in Astronomy, in May 2024.

-Research Interests: My two main research interests are exoplanets and astronomy education/science literacy.
+Research Interests: I am currently engaged in research on exoplanet atmospheres, and previously engaged in research in astronomy education and science literacy.
 See the Research page for more details on my past and current research!

 Research